Need to organize your life? Learn how to organize all aspects of your life using a bullet journal!

 How to Migrate Your Incomplete Tasks in a Bullet Journal

 We are all human and it doesn’t matter if you are the ultimate planner organizer, some days you will not finish all the tasks you set.
+This is where bullet journal migration comes in.

 What Does Migrating Your Tasks Mean?